neoxush/VibeCoding/browser-extensions/enhanced-split-view/README.md

 ## Changelogs

+### v1.0.4
+- **Volume Control & Mute Persistence**: Added a dynamic volume icon that appears when sound is detected.
+Mute state is now persisted across navigations and for idle tabs.
+- **Link Drag-and-Drop Navigation**: You can now drag any link onto the floating 'S' or 'T' icon to navigate the current tab to that URL.
+- **Native Drag-and-Drop Pairing**: Replaced coordinate-based pairing with the Native HTML5 Drag and Drop API, fixing z-order issues where background tabs could be accidentally paired.
+- **Visual Feedback**: Added color-coded glows (Yellow for link drops, Teal for role pairing) and improved UI responsiveness.

 ### v1.0.3
 - **Improved Drag-and-Drop Accuracy**: Implemented a cross-tab bidding system to prevent overlapping windows from both claiming a role.
 - **Focus-Aware Bidding**: Tabs now track interaction (clicks/focus) to ensure the "top-most" window wins the role assignment.